Preference Evolution under Partner Choice: Introduction

-The objective of this paper is to propose a general model of preference evolution, which formally incorporates endogenous matching given an arbitrary space of preference types, any underlying game that is finite, and any information available to the individuals in the population.
-Our approach to model the match-to-play-game process follows the works of \cite{JacksonWatts2010} and \cite{Garrido-LucerolLaraki2021WP} by integrating the non-cooperative concept of equilibrium play and the cooperative notion of stable matching.
-On one hand, equilibrium ensures that the play between two matched individuals is self-enforcing once the matching is formed.
+The objective of this paper is to formally incorporate endogenous matching into a model of preference evolution that accommodates an arbitrary space of preference types, any underlying two-player game with finite strategies, and potentially incomplete information among individuals in the population.
+We formulate the match-to-play-game process in a continuum population by integrating the non-cooperative concept of equilibrium play and the cooperative notion of stable matching; this approach builds on the work of \citet{JacksonWatts2010} and \citet{Garrido-LucerolLaraki2021WP}.
+On the one hand, equilibrium ensures that the play between two matched individuals is self-enforcing once the matching is formed.
 On the other hand, stable matching captures the idea that unsatisfied pairs of individuals can communicate and jointly deviate to form new pairs in a credible manner.
-Alternatively, endogenous matching can be modeled in a completely non-cooperative fashion.\footnote{For instance, consider the following decentralized matching process that occurs among individuals within a generation.
-Individuals are temporarily matched to play the stage game and derive flow utilities at the end of each period.
-Anyone in the population can propose to another individual or take an outside offer.
-If two individuals reach a rematching agreement, they abandon their previous partners, form a new temporary match, and play according to the agreement.
-A stable outcome is achieved when no further rematching occurs.
-The time horizon within each generation is long enough so that only the flow utilities (and material payoffs) attained in the stable outcome are relevant in the long run. } Nevertheless, this approach may result in a complex and intractable extensive form that is difficult to analyze, and the solution can be sensitive to the assumed protocol.
-Thus, we adopt the protocol-free cooperative approach, which is robust to the details of the extensive form.
+Alternatively, endogenous matching could be modeled in a completely non-cooperative fashion.
+Nevertheless, that approach may result in a complex and intractable extensive form that is difficult to analyze, and the predictions may be sensitive to the assumed protocol.
+Thus, we adopt the protocol-free cooperative approach, which is robust to the details of the extensive form.\footnote{We interpret stable matching as a reduced-form limit of some frictionless dynamic process of partner formation.
+In reality, frictions are inevitable, and convergence to a stable outcome may not be guaranteed.
+Nevertheless, we use the stable matching framework as a first-order approximation.
+It provides a tractable and natural starting point for modeling endogenous partner choice in the evolution of preferences.}